 Covers defects in workmanship or materials for a specified period after a project is completed — typically one to two years.
 Provides the project owner with a guarantee that the contractor will repair or correct defective work that surfaces after completion.
 Often required on public projects alongside performance and payment bonds, or on commercial jobs with warranty requirements written into the contract.

 Required by municipalities and counties when developers or contractors are installing public infrastructure — streets, utilities, drainage systems — that will eventually be dedicated to the public.
 Guarantees that the improvements will be completed to municipal standards before final acceptance.
-Common for residential developers, subdivision contractors, and utility installation contractors.
+Common for residential developers, subdivision contractors, and utility installation contractors working on projects subject to municipal approval.

 Who Needs Contractor Bonds